tpjava/rabbit-mq-market-data-generator/README.md

 docker pull rabbitmq

-This will now appear in your docker images, check by running docker images.
+This will now appear in your docker images, check by running command:

+docker images

 To run the image use: